sftcd/cs2014/assignments/assignment7-8/README.md

 there to a) make our query string handling consistent with common use on the web, and b) the "0x" indicates we're using ASCII hex encoding and so provides for potential extension points later.
-(Not that theres a "later" for this code:-)
+(Not that there's a "later" for this code:-)

 - If the vanity string isn't syntactically correct (e.g. if it